 Because of this, if you look closely, you'll realize that whenever she is seen wearing pants, it's always during the night-time or when she's not at work (mainly during her nocturnal escapades with Jarvis and similar dangerous outings).
 And that’s why she’s in skirts for a lot of her missions.
 She hasn’t had time to change out of her office attire and she’ll go right out in whatever she has on.

-This jumpsuit, despite its simplicity, is one of my favorite out of her "down to work" looks.
+This jumpsuit, despite its simplicity, is one of my favorites out of her "down to work" looks.
 And it's clearly inspired in these wartime factory jumpsuits for women (pictured below).

 During the final episodes, it's the first time that she is seen in pants by her coworkers.
 And that's basically because she has been accused of treason and she spends half of that time running away from the SSR, so she doesn't need to follow office etiquette.